hdorgeval/testcafe-starter/step-mappings/README.md

 step-mappings is the glue between the step-definition files and the feature files.

-step-mappings also provide strong type-checking and Visual Studio Code IntelliSense when building steps in feature files.
+step-mappings also provide strong type-checking and Visual Studio Code IntelliSense when writing steps in feature files.

 ![demo](../.media/demo3.gif)